 Grab a Demand-Driven Approach to Supply Chain Management

 When you see the market demand and reply accordingly, you can better manage your order in more accurate ways.
 This demand-driven approach relies on a system of coordinated processes to gain insight into supply chain movements and react quickly.
 Many of the topics above, especially Better Communication & Collaboration and new technologies to enable supply chain visibility, are used by demand-driven approaches.
 Here, each company needs to decide on its push-pull strategy.
 The push approach will be better for stable products, while the pull strategy is for more erratic demand.

 Minimum order quantities can be pretty changeable according to customer demand, product type, and so on.
 With high minimum order quantity products, high gaps between subsequent orders will be inevitable.
 Lowering the MOQ to an optimal level is the only key in this case.
 This action will provide smoother order patterns.
 Additionally, instead of offering frequent promotions, maintaining stable pricing throughout the year may help you have regular and predictable demand.

 With all these methods above, you have a piece of solid knowledge on how to handle a bullwhip effect.
 Now it is time to get some idea about the causes and examples of the bullwhip effect.
-Moreover, if you want to understand and apply the Minimum Order Quantity for your business, please also check our related article
+Moreover, if you want to understand and apply the Minimum Order Quantity for your business.

 The Bullwhip Effect in Supply Chain with Example